mapbox/vector-tile-spec/3.0/README.md

     inline uint  |  5  | value of unsigned integer (values between 0 to 2^60-1)
     inline sint  |  6  | value of zigzag-encoded integer (values between -2^59 to 2^59-1)
     bool/null    |  7  | value of 0 = false, 1 = true, 2 = null
-    list         |  8  | value is the number of elements to follow:
+    list         |  8  | value is the number of list items to follow:
                  |     |   each item in the list is a complex value
-    map          |  9  | value is the number of elements to follow:
+    map          |  9  | value is the number of key-value pairs to follow:
                  |     |   each pair is an index into layer keys
                  |     |   followed by a complex_value for the value

+Note that the complex_values that follow a list or map may themselves contain lists or maps.

 Value types 10 through 15 are reserved for future versions of this specification.
-Implementations MUST treat complex values of these types as opaque values that are not followed by additional sub-attributes.
+Implementations MUST treat complex values of these types as opaque values that consume only one integer of storage (i.e., are not followed by additional sub-attributes).
 In the future they may refer to additional inline types or additional reference types.

 ##### 4.4.2.2 Inline Attribute Keys